-Airbnb fees have also increased significantly over the past couple of years.
-These days, you’ll have to pay a service fee, cleaning fee, and occupancy taxes and fees.
-Hotels can also charge additional hidden fees.
+Airbnb fees have increased significantly over the past couple of years.
+These days, you’ll have to pay a service fee, cleaning fee, and occupancy taxes.

-In general, Airbnb fees are higher than hotel fees.
 In most cases, the Airbnb service fee is 14-20% of the cost of the room.
 The host sets the cleaning fee.
 Most charge $40-$80 per stay.
-For short stays, the cleaning fee can be extremely expensive.
 Many jurisdictions charge the same occupancy taxes for Airbnb as hotels.
-Occupancy taxes range from as low as 1% to over 20%.
-These fees add up quickly.
 In many cases, 30-40% of the price of the Airbnb rental goes toward taxes and fees.
 These fees wipe out most of the cost advantage that Airbnbs had over hotels in the past.

-Many Airbnb hosts have started charging a low nightly rate and then tacking on massive fees.
-This makes the price appear much lower than it actually is.
+Some Airbnb hosts have started charging a low nightly rate and then tacking on massive fees to make the price appear lower than it actually is.
 For example, when searching for an Airbnb in Seattle, I found a nice private apartment for $121 per night.
 This sounds like a great deal.
 The total price per night after adding the taxes and fees comes out to $170.
 In this case, the total price per night is 40% higher than the advertised price.

 Amenities and Services

-Hotels tend to offer more amenities than Airbnbs.
-Many hotels have a pool and spa, gym, business center, minibar, toiletries, free parking, air conditioning, coffee maker, in-room safe, refrigerator and microwave, and a restaurant and bar on site.
+Hotels offer more amenities than Airbnbs.
+Hotels have a pool and spa, gym, business center, minibar, toiletries, free parking, coffee maker, in-room safe, and a restaurant and bar on site.
 Higher-end hotels might have a golf course, a kitchen in the room, a jacuzzi tub, and more.

 Winner: Hotels offer more luxury amenities and services.
 Airbnbs offer better amenities for day-to-day living.

 If you’re planning a luxury vacation, you’ll absolutely want to stay in a hotel.
-Hotels with five star ratings offer a range of high-end amenities and services such as premium bedding and toiletries, high-end mattresses, fancy fixtures, room service, a minibar, a pool, a spa, concierge service, valet parking, Michelin star restaurants on-site, entertainment options, a butler, and much more.
+Five star hotels offer a range of high-end amenities and services such as premium bedding, high-end mattresses, room service, spa services, concierge service, valet parking, multiple restaurants on-site, entertainment options, and much more.
 If you want to be pampered, a luxury hotel is the best option.
-When staying in one of these properties, you don’t have to lift a finger.

 Generally, hotels are cleaner than Airbnbs.
 Hotels employ a staff of professional housekeepers that specialize in keeping the rooms clean.
-They wash the bedding and towels, dust and vacuum the room, and clean the bathroom between guests.
-Housekeeping also tidies up your room every day during your stay.
+Housekeeping tidies up your room every day during your stay.
 They’ll make the bed, take out the trash, replace towels and sheets, and clean if necessary.
 Your room always stays clean when you stay in a hotel, even if you’re messy.
-Of course, there are exceptions.
-I have stayed in some budget hotels that were pretty dirty.
-Not all hotels are clean.

 Winner: Hotels are often cleaner than Airbnbs.
 When you stay in a hotel, you don’t have to do any cleaning yourself.